Thundzz/software_renderer/README.md

 ## What is this ?

-A basic software renderer written in gif.
+A basic software renderer written in [Rust](https://www.rust-lang.org/).

 ![Spinning triangle](img/triangle.gif)